ymunemasa/data-tutorials/tutorials/hdf/analyze-traffic-pattern-with-apache-nifi/tutorial-2.md

 ![open-nifi-ui-via-ambari.png](assets/tutorial-0-launch-nifi-html-ui/open-nifi-ui-via-ambari.png)

-NiFi HTML UI will open as below:
+NiFi HTML UI:

 ![open_nifi_html_interface.png](assets/tutorial-0-launch-nifi-html-ui/open_nifi_html_interface.png)

 ## Summary

 Congratulations!
-As a review, HDF Sandbox comes preinstalled and preconfigured with NiFi.
-Therefore, you launched NiFi HTML UI through Ambari or via Shell Script within a few minutes.
-Now that you have NiFi running, let's head to the next tutorial to began building our simple dataflow.
+You explored two approaches for launching NiFi UI.
+You opened the HDF 3.0 Splash Page: Approach 1 was launching the Ambari Dashboard from the "New To HDF path" while Approach 2 was using the NiFi Quick Link from the "Advanced HDF path".
+Now you are ready to explore the next tutorial to began building our simple dataflow.